MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-services.md

 |ConnectionManagement |Service containing APIs which are called during the process of custom connector connection creation on M365 admin center. |
 |ConnectorCrawl |Service containing APIs which are called during a crawl. |
 |ConnectorOAuth |Service for OAuth flows like refreshing access token during crawls. |

+You can download these contract protocol buffer files from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk/tree/main/Contracts).